Skip sidebar anchor links

 No, many corporations end up paying little or no state income taxes.

-Nearly three out of four corporations that filed income taxes in Arizona in 2020 (the most recent data available) had the minimum tax liability of $50.
+About 70 percent of corporations that filed income taxes in Arizona in 2021 (the most recent data available) had a minimum tax liability of $50.
 Just one in ten corporations paid $5,000 or more in income taxes.
 Arizona’s corporate income tax rate, which used to be nearly 7 percent, is now 4.9 percent.
 Exemptions and tax credits passed over the years also result in less tax revenue for Arizona.

 Tax credits lack the basic accountability and control of state spending.
 Unlike agency budgets that must be approved by the legislature every year, tax credits are reviewed only once every five years.
 Even after a review that shows questionable results, active tax credits without sunset dates remain unless a bill to repeal them passes with a two-thirds vote in both the House and Senate.
 While state spending cannot exceed the amounts approved by the legislature each year, very few tax credits have any limit.
 In addition, state legislators do not know what the revenue impact of tax credits on state revenues will be until after the credits have been used to reduce taxes paid.